thebigh2014/chocolatier-continued/README.md

 - ✅ Cocoa Butter *(in Cornucopia)*, Cocoa Powder, Powdered Milk, Vanilla Extract
 - ✅ Chocolatier's Cauldron
-- ✏️ Base Chocolate Types: Milk, Dark, & White
+- ✏️ Base Chocolate Types: Milk, Semi-Sweet *(formerly dark)*, & White
 - 📋 Bonbons (heart shaped chocolates)
 - 📋 Peanut Butter Cups, Coins, Turtles, Fudge
 - 📋 Covered Pretzels and Fruits
 - 📋 Boxes of Chocolates

+*The above items will __all__ be included in the initial release as well as anything finished from below.*

 ### Planned Additions

 - ✅ Truffle Powder
-- 📋 Semi-sweet Chocolate (for cooking/baking recipes)
+- ✏️ Base Chocolate Type: Bittersweet Chocolate (>60% Cocoa)
-- 📋 Candy Coating *(aka Couverture)* Chocolate (in each base chocolate type; will be the ingredient for all covered items)
+- ✏️ Candy Coating *(aka Couverture)* Chocolate (in each base chocolate type; will be the ingredient for all covered items)
 - 📋 Bars (flat, rectangular chocolates)
 - 📋 Infusions (varyingly shaped chocolates infused with various ingredients)
-- 📋 Truffles (spherical chocolates made using truffle oil and/or powder)
+- 📋 Truffles (decadent spherical chocolates made using truffle powder and/or oil)
 - 📋 Sauces (somewhat akin to nut butters but featuring chocolate)
 - 📋 More varieties of the previous mod's products